JeanKossaifi/tensorly-notebooks/README.rst

 - `TensorLy documentation <https://tensorly.github.io/dev/index.html>`_ : extensive documentation, API, etc.
 - `Deep Learning - The Straight Dope <https://github.com/zackchase/mxnet-the-straight-dope>`_ : a great tutorial for Deep Learning using MXNet, by Zack Lipton.
 - `Deep Learning with PyTorch <http://pytorch.org/tutorials/beginner/deep_learning_60min_blitz.html>`_ : another great tutorial, this time with PyTorch, by Soumith Chintala.
+- The `fast.ai cource <https://www.fast.ai/>`__ : a great course that teaches Deep Learning from the start, and build up all the way to state-of-the-art models.